-The living wage is different than the provincially mandated minimum wage.
-Instead, it is based on a calculation that draws on community-specific data to determine actual expenses that a family of two working parents raising two children face.
-Living wage employers voluntarily decide that it’s the right thing to do.
+The living wage differs from the provincially mandated minimum wage.
+Instead, it results from calculations drawing on community-specific data to determine expenses that two working parents with two children have.
+Living wage employers voluntarily decide that it is the right thing to do.

-The living wage is the hourly pay required to cover basic expenses such as food, clothing, shelter and transportation.
-It’s a wage that allows employees not just to subsist but, also, to have access to the type of things that make for a decent quality of life: the ability for a family to participate in the community, to be healthy and active social citizens.
+The living wage is the hourly pay required to cover necessities such as food, clothing, shelter, and transportation.
+Not only does the living wage allow employees to subsist, but it also provides them access to a decent quality of life with the ability to participate in their communities as healthy and active social citizens.

 Click the following links to learn more about Sudbury’s Living Wage and the larger Living Wage Movement happening across Ontario and Canada:

 -Recognized as responsible employer;